-After a series of military experiments devastated their homeland, Marshall Islands residents were permitted to immigrate to the U.S. But they didn’t know their American dream came with a catch.
+After military experiments devastated their homeland, Marshall Islands residents were permitted to immigrate to the U.S. They didn’t know their American dream came with a catch.

 Lately, Terry Mote has been going to a lot of funerals.
 There were at least five in the early spring, sometimes on consecutive weekends.
 The elderly get sicker when the weather changes, he’s noticed – though the friends dying lately aren’t all that old, and they aren’t dying just because of the weather.